 Step 1 - Weight

-Considering the weight of a framing nailer is important since they vary widely.
-There are light machines out there and there are nailers that are really heavy.
-Consider this if you are looking for a framing nailer to do light jobs around the house, then you would want a nailer that is lighter than most.
-If you buy a heavy duty nailer instead, you will feel fatigue setting in quite fast if you hold the nailer above your head for some time.
-Brushless framing nailers are quite heavy when compared to normal cordless nailers, and so are pneumatic nails guns.
-So, if you are looking nailers to work on roofs or any works of similar type, try to go for the lightest one available.
+Considering the weight of a framing nailer is crucial since they vary widely.
+There are light machines out there, and there are nailers that are heavy.
+Consider this: if you are looking for a framing nailer to do light jobs around the house, you would want a lighter nailer than most.
+If you buy a heavy-duty nailer instead, you will feel fatigue setting in quite fast if you hold the nailer above your head for some time.
+Brushless framing nailers are pretty heavy compared to normal cordless nailers, and so are pneumatic nail guns.
+So, if you are looking for nailers to work on roofs or any similar type of works, try to go for the lightest one available.